ilyannn/intent-classifier-nli/README.md

 ## Deploying the Classifier Service

-The core classifier service is in the [`server`](./server) folder.
+The core classifier service is located in the [`server`](./server) folder.
-It's containerized and can be built using your favorite container tool.
+The preferred method of running is containerized using your favorite container tool.

 ### In a Container